-- DVDs are acquired very selectively, primarily in response to faculty demand.
+- DVDs and streaming content are acquired very selectively, primarily in response to faculty demand.

 - Yale Library has extensive microform holdings supporting linguistics.
 However, due to the increasing conversion of microform collections to digital formats and the interlibrary loan availability of microform sets from the Center for Research Libraries, microform supporting linguistics is now acquired on demand only.

-- Yale Library supports research enabled by vital tools in other formats such as data collections, linguistic corpora, software, research papers, and specifications, currently through membership in the Linguistic Data Consortium (LDC), and primarily in response to faculty demand.
+- Yale Library supports research enabled by vital tools in other formats such as data collections, linguistic corpora, software, research papers, and specifications, primarily in response to researcher requests.

 Chronological and geographical focus

 The Linguistics collection emphasizes language documentation and linguistic research around the world, often contemporary, but occasionally historical.
 Most materials in the collection are published in North America, Australia, and Western Europe.
 Yale’s Area Studies librarians collect material about languages from specific world regions.
 Please see regional area collection development statements for more details.

 Most active collection development focuses on in-print, current materials.
 Currently, several active research groups in the department are focused on English grammatical diversity in North America; indigenous Australian languages; and Blackfoot respectively.
 Out-of-print materials are occasionally purchased to replace damaged or lost copies of significant works or in response to faculty or student requests.

 Collaborations within Yale